Reform of the House of Lords: Abolition

 Multiple legislatures, such as the parliaments of Norway, Sweden, Portugal, Denmark, Israel and New Zealand (and within the UK, the Scottish Parliament, the Senedd and the Northern Ireland Assembly) are unicameral and thus do not have an upper house.
 Instead, scrutiny is carried out by parliamentary committees.
 A minority of MPs voted for the outright abolition of the upper house in 2003, and it was Labour party policy until the late 1980s.
 One of the most well known MPs to advocate the abolition of the House of Lords was Tony Benn.
 In January 2020, during the 2020 Labour Party leadership election, candidate Rebecca Long-Bailey announced her support for abolishing the House of Lords.
 The Scottish National Party (SNP) favours abolition, and as such has no members of the House of Lords.

-In November 2022, Sir Keir Starmer stated that if elected, the Labour Party would abolish the House of Lords and replace it with an "Assembly of the Nations and Regions" consisting of 200 elected members.
+In November 2022, Keir Starmer stated that if elected, the Labour Party would abolish the House of Lords and replace it with an "Assembly of the Nations and Regions" consisting of 200 elected members.
 In February 2024, Labour was reported in the Financial Times to have moved to delay plans to abolish the House of Lords until after its first term, instead implementing "only limited reforms to the Lords in order to focus on economic priorities", such as that announced in April 2024 that would "swiftly abolish all hereditary peers" within a first term.

+The leader of the Green Party of England and Wales, Zack Polanski supports abolishing the House of Lords.